Palm Router or Full Size? [11 Differences You Should Know!]

 It’s also the most rigid shank size for large diameter bits.
 Small shanks can flex and lead to chatter.

-This gives full size routers more options for bigger diameter and specialized profiling bits.
+This gives full size routers more options for bigger diameter and specialised profiling bits.
 Palm routers are somewhat limited in bit selection by the smaller shanks required.

 Palm routers don’t have great dust collection built in.
 Some models come with dust ports, but most eject fine dust into the air.